opensearch-project/documentation-website/_observing-your-data/query-insights/health.md

 ---
 layout: default
-title: Query Insights API
+title: Query Insights health
 parent: Query insights
 nav_order: 50
 ---

-# Query Insights API
+# Query Insights health

-The Query Insights plugin provides an API and metrics to monitor its health and performance, enabling proactive identification of issues that may affect query processing or system resources.
+The Query Insights plugin provides an [API](#health-stats-api) and [metrics](#opentelemetry-error-metrics-counters) to monitor its health and performance, enabling proactive identification of issues that may affect query processing or system resources.

 ## Health Stats API
 **Introduced 2.18**